stepan-karpov/formal_languages_practical/README.md

 #### [chomsky_tests.py](chomsky_tests.py)

 This file includes tests for the ```Grammar``` class.
-There is a check for 1000 random grammars for chomksy normal form and Cock-Younger-Kasami algorithm.
+There is a check for 1000 random grammars for chomksy normal form and Cocke-Younger-Kasami algorithm.
 To understand which words can be deduced in our grammar, we simply use backtracking with depth specified in the brackets (you can see it in the functions).
-When we have list of these words, we initiate chomsky normal form algorithm and check if the recognition of each words stays the same with Cock-Younger-Kasami algorithm.
+When we have list of these words, we initiate chomsky normal form algorithm and check if the recognition of each words stays the same with Cocke-Younger-Kasami algorithm.

 All you have to to do run tests is simply run [chomsky_tests.py](chomsky_tests.py)

 #### [early_tests.py](early_tests.py)

 This file includes tests for the ```Grammar``` class.
 There is a check for 1000 random grammars for Early algorithm.
-Since we've already checked correctness of Cock-Younger-Kasami algorithm, run both Early and Cock-Younger-Kasami algorithms on small word (with length <= 5) and the test will be passed if recognition stays the same
+Since we've already checked correctness of Cocke-Younger-Kasami algorithm, run both Early and Cocke-Younger-Kasami algorithms on small word (with length <= 5) and the test will be passed if recognition stays the same

 All you have to to do run tests is simply run [early_tests.py](early_tests.py)